huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 be sent on that stream.

-The server MUST send the response on the same stream, and MUST indicate through the STREAM FIN mechanism mechanism that no further data will be sent on that stream.
+The server MUST send the response on the same stream, and MUST indicate through the STREAM FIN mechanism that no further data will be sent on that stream.

-Therefore a single client initiated DNS transaction consumes a single stream.
+Therefore, a single client initiated DNS transaction consumes a single stream.
 This means that the
 client's first query occurs on QUIC stream 3, the second on 5, and so on.